near/stakewars-iv/README.md

 ## 4. StatelessNet status

+#### March 22nd, 2024

+* Validator roles and rewards model [https://github.com/near/nearcore/issues/10556#issuecomment-2004647692](was presented) and waits for implementation.
+* Working on enabling in-memory trie in StatelessNet.
+* Found that StatelessNet issues during loadtests are related to poor network performance.
+Working on improving it.

 #### March 14th, 2024
 * New statelessnet version is released with the following two features:
   * state witness soft limit